tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Defer-Length

 The `Upload-Defer-Length` header indicates that the size of the upload is not known currently and will be transferred later.
 Its value MUST be `1`.
+If an upload is not deferred this header MUST be omitted.

 ##### Upload-Metadata